Menu Hamburger Logo Menu close Logo

 Day 2 of a three day walking route along the most beutiful section of the costa Brava via the GR-92 trail known as la Ronda.
 Start in Callella de palafrugell and end in Aiguablava or Fornells.

-Things to do near Camí de la Ronda DAY 2 in Costa Brava
+Nearby Attractions to Camí de la Ronda DAY 2 in Costa Brava

 Tags for Camí de la Ronda DAY 2 in Costa Brava

-Thanks for reading about Camí de la Ronda DAY 2 in Costa Brava
+Thanks for reading about Camino de la Ronda – Day 2 of 3 on the Costa Brava